9pingg/CO-Assignment/README.md

 # CO M21 Assignment
- repository for Computer Organization, Monsoon 2021 semester, assignment at IIITD
+ Repository for Computer Organization, Monsoon 2021 semester, assignment at IIITD

 ## How to evaluate
 * Go to the `automatedTesting` directory and execute the `run` file with appropiate options passed as arguments.